Skip to content

 What Filtered Water Does

 RO-filtered water has a TDS of roughly 10-40 mg/L compared to 200-500 mg/L in typical tap water.
+(For more on TDS and what the numbers mean, see what is TDS in water.)
 In an ultrasonic humidifier, this produces significantly less white dust than tap water.
 You’ll still see some, but far less.

 ZeroWater’s five-stage filter does remove dissolved solids (it comes with a TDS meter for a reason).
 ZeroWater output approaches near-zero TDS in practice, which makes it a functional substitute for distilled water in humidifiers.